 Child Care Fee Subsidy Application Process

 - Find out who can apply by reading the eligibility requirements for Child Care Fee Subsidy.
 If you are receiving Ontario Works, contact your caseworker for more information about Child Care Fee Subsidy or Access York by phone at 1-877-464-9675 or TTY: 1-866-512-6228 (for deaf and hard of hearing), or email @email.
-Hours of operation: Monday to Saturday from 8:30 a.m. to 4:30 p.m.
-Closed on Sundays and Statutory Holidays
+Hours of operation: Monday to Friday from 8:30 a.m. to 4:30 p.m.
+Closed on Saturdays, Sundays and Statutory Holidays

 - Use the Child Care Fee Subsidy calculator to see if you are eligible to apply based on your income